IncDocAdmin/docs/docs/eva/pre-built-agents/overview.md

 # Pre-built Agents

-AI for Work includes a set of pre-configured AI agents that can be easily customized and integrated into workflows.
+(In) Business Productivity includes a set of pre-configured AI agents that can be easily customized and integrated into workflows.
 These agents help streamline operations and enhance productivity.

 Currently, the following prebuilt agents are available: